Matt Roloff Confirms Move To Arizona, Sparking Fears That ‘Little People, Big World’ Is Ending

 Moving to Arizona means more sun for the couple in comparison to the dreary weather in Oregon.
 And even before he took off to Arizona and officially announced his intentions to move, he dropped many hints about being in a new state on social media.
 Roloff even had an event for his children’s book in Arizona, detailed In Touch Weekly.

-Matt described his experience, saying “After a couple of wonderful weeks in Arizona… It’s that time to get back to the farm, hug those grand babies and catch up on many chores… like planting those pumpkin seeds… Thank you again to the great, friendly people of Arizona for such a warm welcome at my book signing.”
+Matt described his experience, saying “after a couple of wonderful weeks in Arizona… It’s that time to get back to the farm, hug those grand babies and catch up on many chores… like planting those pumpkin seeds… Thank you again to the great, friendly people of Arizona for such a warm welcome at my book signing.”

-At the time, it’s unknown whether the couple has already found a house they want, or if they’ve purchased one already.
+At the time, it’s unknown whether the couple is still looking for the house they want or if they’ve purchased one already.

 If Matt and Caryn are looking for a little respite from their previous drama, Arizona might provide that too.
 Around the time that Matt and Caryn started seeing each other, there was a lot of people who believed in the rumor that Matt had cheated on Amy during the marriage.
-However after all these years, there hasn’t been any proof of infidelity.
+However, after all these years, there hasn’t been any proof of infidelity.